This guide explains how taxes work in New York, and how you can optimize your tax burden effectively.

 Как работают налоги в Нью-Йорке. Фото: unsplash.com

 How do taxes work in New York?
-Navigating New York’s tax system can be complex, with its mix of state, city, and specialized taxes.
+With its combination of local, state, and special taxes, navigating New York’s tax system can be challenging.

 How Taxes Work in New York